openstack/watcher/doc/source/configuration/configuring.rst

 configuration, interact with several other OpenStack services.
 This includes:

-- the OpenStack Identity service (`keystone`_) for request authentication and to locate other OpenStack services
+- the OpenStack Identity service (`keystone`_) for request authentication and to locate other OpenStack services.
-- the OpenStack Telemetry service (`ceilometer`_) for consuming the resources metrics
+- the OpenStack Telemetry service (`ceilometer`_) for collecting the resources metrics.
+- the time series database (`gnocchi`_) for consuming the resources metrics.
 - the OpenStack Compute service (`nova`_) works with the Watcher service and acts as a user-facing API for instance migration.
+- the OpenStack Bare Metal service (`ironic`_) works with the Watcher service and allows to manage power state of nodes.
+- the OpenStack Block Storage service (`cinder`_) works with the Watcher service and as an API for volume node migration.

 The Watcher service includes the following components: